example42/puppet-tp/README.md

 ### Managing repositories

-Currently Tiny Puppet supports applications' installation only via the OS native packaging system.
+Currently Tiny Puppet supports applications' installation only via the OS native packaging system or Chocolatey on Windows and HomeBrew on MacOS.
 In order to cope with software which may not be provided by default on an OS, TP provides the ```tp::repo``` define that manages YUM and APT repositories for RedHat and Debian based Linux distributions.

 The data about a repository is managed as all the other data of Tiny Puppet.
 Find [here](https://github.com/example42/tinydata/blob/master/data/elasticsearch/osfamily/Debian.yaml) an example for managing Apt repositories and [here](https://github.com/example42/tinydata/blob/master/data/elasticsearch/osfamily/RedHat.yaml) one for Yum ones.